20 Journaling Prompts for Women in Midlife (When You’re Becoming Someone New)

 - Help you hear yourself again

-These identity shifting journal prompts aren’t about fixing yourself.
-They’re about creating space for honesty.
+These identity shifting journal prompts aren’t about fixing yourself; they’re about creating space for honesty.

 20 Identity Shifting Journal Prompts for Midlife Women